 Coffee Cupcakes

-• Using a stand mixer or hand mixer, cream the butter and sugar until the mixture is light and fluffy, about 3-4 minutes.
+• Using a stand mixer or hand mixer, cream the butter and sugar in a large mixing bowl until the mixture is light and fluffy, about 3-4 minutes.
 Add the eggs one at a time until thoroughly mixed.
 Then, mix in the sour cream, oil, and vanilla bean paste.

 • In a liquid measuring cup, whisk the milk and instant coffee together until the coffee is dissolved.